A guide on using the Risk Map in Woba Analytics

 You can choose which survey and which departments you want to have included in the Risk Map, in the filter bar at the top of the screen.
 Results from ongoing surveys are updated in real-time, so you are always up-to-date.

-If you want to filter on more variables than just survey and departments, you can click Filter (the funnel) on the right side.
+If you want to filter on more variables than just survey and departments, you can click on Filter on the right side.
 This will allow you to select some more options.
 Among other things, you can choose a Benchmark survey, and filter by gender, age, length of service, and location.
 You can read more about the filtering options in Woba here.

 When you have selected the desired filtering and clicked search, the Risk Map will be updated.